 - Section 12.1.
 Purpose.
 Sick leave with pay is provided as an earned benefit in recognition that employees do contract various illnesses from time to time and that their financial resources may be diminished in such instances if pay is discontinued, and that it may not be in the best interest or health of the employee or fellow employees for them to work while sick.
 To the extent permitted by law, sick employees are expected to remain at home unless hospitalized, visiting their doctor, or acting pursuant to reasonable instructions for care. - Section 12.2.
 Allowance.
 Any employee contracting or incurring any non-service connected sickness or disability (except where the injury or illness is incurred while the employee is performing compensated services outside of his employment with the Village with an employer that has an injury or illness benefit plan [such as workers compensation]) shall receive sick leave with pay as set forth in this Article.
-Any employee shall also be eligible to receive up to five (5) sick leave days per year with pay for illness in the employee's immediate family.
-The five (5) days shall be included in and not in addition to the twelve (12) sick leave days earned per year as set forth in the article.
+Any employee shall also be eligible to receive six (6) sick leave days per year with pay for illness, injury, or medical appointments in the employee's immediate family (which includes: the employee's child, spouse, sibling, parent, mother-in-law, father-in-law, grandchild, grandparent, or stepparent).
+The six (6) days shall be included in and not in addition to the twelve (12) sick leave days earned per year as set forth in the article.